fb pixel

 Course Delivery: IN PERSON

 This course analyzes literary works within the fantasy genre in light of feminist, postcolonial, Marxist, and other cultural theories.
 While it considers the history of the fantasy genre and the “fantastic” as a literary mode, the course focuses primarily on the poetics and politics of “world-building,” a term that refers to fantasy’s production of imaginary “secondary” worlds whose historical, geographical, ontological, and cultural realities substantially differ from the world(s) inhabited by fantasy’s various readerships.
 The course covers a variety of fantasy subgenres, including epic fantasy, urban fantasy, and fantasy for young people.
-The selection of texts for this section of the course is based on a sample of recent novels that have won awards conferred by institutions such as the World Fantasy Convention, the World Science Fiction Society, the Science Fiction and Fantasy Writers of America, and Locus magazine.
+The selection of texts is based on a sample of recent novels that have won awards conferred by institutions such as the World Fantasy Convention, the World Science Fiction Society, the Science Fiction and Fantasy Writers of America, and Locus magazine.
 Accordingly, the course also considers how historical and cultural pressures influence the administration of such awards and how these awards in turn shape the future of the fantasy genre.

 Course Delivery: IN PERSON